 Haberbusch was an assistant coach at Iona College for one season prior to his career at Army.
 He served as an assistant at the University of Findlay from 1997 to 2002.
 Haberbusch played college hockey at Fairfield University from 1989 to 1993 and was a four-year letter winner at center and left wing.

-Haberbusch, who grew up in Montclair, N.J., graduated with a degree in political science.
-He earned his master's in education from Findlay in 1999.
+Haberbusch grew up in Montclair, N.J., and graduated with a degree in political science.
+He earned his master's degree in education from Findlay.
 Haberbusch and his wife Molly have a daughter, Shelby.

-Chiellino graduated with a degree in sociology and a minor in criminal justice.
-He earned his master's in counselor education from Canisius College.
-Chiellino is from New Hartford.
+Mobley graduated from St. Lawrence with a degree in history with a minor in sports studies.
+He went on to get his master's degree in sports administration at Canisius College.
+Mobley is from Glendale, Arizona.